Best motorcycle tyre pressure monitoring systems

 On a bike, this isn’t practical but anything that can give advance warning of impending problems can make a big difference to safety, not just for the rider and pillion but other road users as well.
 Particularly useful if you travel long distances commuting of burning through miles on a touring bike.

-Bikes such as high-end BMWs and KTMs feature TPMS from the factory but it is possible to fit an aftermarket system to any bike.
+Bikes such as high-end BMWs and KTMs feature TPMS from the factory but it is possible to fit an aftermarket system to any bike as a wheel and tyre accessory.
 Factory systems use sensors built in to the wheels but the aftermarket uses tyre pressure sensors that screw on to the pressure valves and read the actual air pressure in real time.

 However, don’t think that this is a replacement for regularly checking your tyres – a system like this is there to offer a warning of problems, not eliminate the need for you to check regularly.